 Picture books are a great way to combine literacy and math.
-Using math picture books can help you engage students and reinforce math content and skills.
+Using math picture books can help you engage students and reinforce math content and skills at the same time.
 In today’s post, I’m sharing two of my favorite multiplication picture books.
 I also offer ways to use them to support your students’ understanding of multiplication.

 In this story, we meet Amanda who likes to count anything and everything.
 In fact, she is so good at counting that she does not want to multiply.
-Over time though, and through a very vivid dream, she begins to see the power in multiplication.
+Over time though, and through a very vivid dream, she sees the power of multiplication.
 She also sees how multiplication can help her count faster.
 By the end of the book, she is so overwhelmed with trying to count everything that she wants to learn her multiplication facts.

 The format of the books builds the concept of looking at equal groups and using multiplication to find the total.